Financial Aid and Scholarships

 - Offering tuition assistance to students who struggle just to meet household expenses

 - Providing emergency funds for students in an unexpected financial crisis

-Complete and submit the application form and supporting documents no later than March 31, 2013 for the academic year beginning with summer 2013.
+Complete and submit the application form and supporting documents no later than July 31, 2013, for the fall 2013 and spring 2014 semesters.